arianaruiz05/RentEase/docs/METRICS.md

 By analyzing this metric, we can evaluate user engagement and identify whether improvements are needed in onboarding, feature usefulness, or notification strategies to encourage continued app usage.

 ## Metric 5 - Task Success
-Landlord Onboarding
+Landlord & Student Onboarding

-Percentage of landlords who complete the onboarding flow and reach the property listing screen without assistance or errors.
+Percentage of landlords and students who complete the onboarding and then track the userid who have comepleted onboarding.

 ## Metric 6 - Task Success Part 2
 Search to Contact Conversion Rate